tbarron/dtm/README.md

     The machine on which the software is running

+**timeref**

+    A reference to a moment in time.
+A timeref can be represented as a date and time in UTC format, a date and time localized to a specific non-UTC timezone, the number of seconds since the epoch (1970-01-01 00:00:00 UTC), etc. Note that timerefs represented by a number of seconds since the epoch is always implicitly in the UTC frame of reference.

 **UTC**

     Universal Coordinated Time.
 The global reference time which is generally the same as local time in Greenwich, England.

+## Exports

+The main things the dtm module exports are the 'dt' class and the 'td' class. 'dt' objects represent moments in time.
+A 'dt' object's moment is stored internally as a UTC time reference. 'td' objects represent a span or period of time, stored internally as a number of seconds.
+Each object includes the methods needed to reformat the internal information for ease of use and understanding.

 ## dt objects

-The main thing dtm exports is the 'dt' class.
-Objects of this class contain an epoch time (which represents UTC by definition) and a timezone and represent a moment in time.
+Objects of this class represent a moment in time, stored as an epoch time (which represents UTC by definition).
+They also contain a timezone so they can be localized to specific locations on the globe.

 The recommended method for importing the dt class is: